jetstream-cloud/js2docs/docs/faq/general-faq.md

 ### I need a root disk larger than the maximum size for Jetstream2 instances.
 Can you create a custom flavor for me?

+In OpenStack, flavors define the compute, memory, and storage capacity of instances.
+We may also refer to it in support tickets or documentation as the VM's size.

 We won't create custom flavors, but there are ways to get larger root disks.
 You can [review the flavors](../general/vmsizes.md) and see if moving up from one of the smaller VMs to a slightly larger one would yield a larger root disk.
 The other option is to use a custom sized root disk using what Openstack calls "boot from volume", or a "volume-backed" instance.
 What this means is that instead of an ephemeral boot disk for the instance, a volume is used to be the root disk.

 There are several upsides to this: